scriptsharks/scriptsharks.source/docs/0x10 Design/12 Droppers/10 Design.md

 4. The ISO will contain a hidden directory and a LNK file, disguised as a WordPad document.
 5. The LNK file will launch a PowerShell stager located in the hidden directory.

-Since our focus is dropper desgign, we'll use a simpel PoC stager, which will create a file called "INFECTED.TXT" on the victim's desktop, then exit.
-When the dropper is complete, it should be easy enough to swap out the PoC stager for something more robust.
+Since our focus is dropper desgign, we'll use a minimal stager.
+When the dropper is complete, it should be easy enough to swap this out for something more robust.

 ## Build Process